theyak/Tau/README.md

 ============
 Download the zip, uncompress it to your includes directory, and include "Tau.php."

-Someday I may add it to composer, but meh.
+Someday I may add it to composer, but I want to make it more full featured before doing that.